Visit Holden Village

 Cancellations that take place at least a full week before the booking begins will be fully refunded, including the deposit.
 Cancellations within seven days of the stay will be charged a $25 per person cancellation fee.

+Yes!
 Holden is a year-round retreat center.
-With an average snowfall of about 270 inches and a winter staff community of about 60 to 80 people, the winter season offers special opportunities for renewal.
-However, due to the extreme snowfall in the Railroad Creek Valley each winter, the Village may not be accessible for people with physical disabilities.
+With an average snowfall of about 270 inches and a winter staff community of 50 to 80 people, the winter season offers special opportunities for renewal.
+However, due to the extreme snowfall in the Railroad Creek Valley each winter, the Village may be challenging to navigate for people with physical disabilities.
+Travel to and from the Village may also be difficult.
 Check mountain pass information and Washington State travel alerts before winter travel to Holden.
-Please note that there is an increased risk of avalanche danger throughout winter, which may cause Holden to cancel transportation.
+Please note that there is an increased risk of avalanche danger throughout winter, which may require Holden to cancel transportation between Lake Chelan and the Village.

-No, guests do not have access to Wi-Fi and the Village is outside cell coverage.
+Guests do not have personal access to WiFi and the Village is outside cell coverage.

 What Holden provides: